Welcome to the Holy Rude Viewfield Church, Stirling!

 Past Services.

-The joint service for Sunday, 5th November 2023, 23rd Sunday after Pentecost, will be held in the Church of the Holy Rude, at 11.00 am, led by Revd Peter Gill. — Link on Facebook.
+The Holy Rude Viewfield service for Sunday, 6 April 2025, Fifth Sunday in Lent, hosting the Stirling Methodist Church, was held in the Holy Rude Church, at 11.00 am, led by Revd Simon Hesset. — Link on Facebook.

 We are a congregation of the Church of Scotland (a church in the Presbyterian tradition and part of the world-wide family of Reformed Churches), worshipping in our beautiful and historic building which dates from the 15th century.